jacksonwalters/scotus-v-public/README.md

 using the Tensorflow/Keras framework.
 This performs well on text data as it is able to pick out short distance correlations between words.
 I hand classify a subset of the 1,000 or so public opinion questions and train the network using this dataset.
-The model is, at present, trained on Trump/Biden tweet data.
+Ideally, all questions would be labeled.

 The interface is a Flask webapp.
 The user inputs a set of keywords, and a TF-IDF search of SCOTUS cases by opinion text and public opinion questions by question text yields a set of relevant cases and questions.
 The liberal/conservative direction of SCOTUS opinion and public opinion are computed resulting in a plot of ideological polarity for both over time.
 One can then perform regressions and try to determine when opinion might cross a threshold, etc.